vandrw/Hide_and_Seek/README.md

 # Hide and Seek
-This project creates a competitive multi-agent environment, where 2 players in each team act on a 32x32 grid.
+This project creates a competitive multi-agent environment where 2 players in each team act on a 10x10 grid.

-## To Do
-- [x] Implement a field of view for the seeker (and possibly the hider)
-- [x] look around (explore), move (exploit)
-- [x] Have the seeker and the hider spawn at a random position, with a distance higher than the vision range
-- [x] if seeker finds hider, rush back to start
-- [ ] increase maze
-- [x] see first reward in front (exploit by going forward)
-- [x] prints to file rewards for each agent per turn, winner of a game, end turn, turn when hider is found
-- [ ] hider gets the go-to-base reward from the beginning (? mayyybe)
-- [ ] print average reward per turn over multiple games for each agent
-- [ ] prints how many times each agent (type) won
-- [ ] prints end turn for every game & turn when hider was found

 ## How to Run
 To run the code, go to a terminal, set the present working directory as K-armed_Bandits and run the following commands: